-The program endorses a top-down value discipline that seeks to identify globally undervalued Markets, Economic Sectors, Industries, and Specific Securities in “Super Cycles” that sell at deep discounts to both their respective and historical intrinsic values.
+The program endorses a top-down value discipline that seeks to identify globally undervalued Markets, Economic Sectors, Industries, and Specific Securities in “Super Cycles” that sell at discounts to both their respective and historical intrinsic values.
 “Super Cycles” are defined as undervalued Economic Sectors, and Industries in the Global Economy that our firm believes are best positioned for “Long-Term Growth”.
-For example, it is believed that currently “Super Cycles” are driven, first by the industrialization of China, and India, and second by an intense Global demand for digital Mobile Computing.
-As these nations become more industrialized, and the world will consume respectively more energy, natural resources and mobile computing then these processes will potentially result in increased demand for Energy, Natural Resources, and Mobile Computing.
+For example, in our view, “Super Cycles” can encompass industrial and/or technological developments, similar to the internet wave of the 90s, that potentially change the way individuals consume, socialize and communicate with one another.

 The first step in the process analyzes the relative attractiveness of global Economic Sectors, and their Sub-Industries.
 This is done first via in-depth analysis of supply and demand fundamentals, and growth rate projections.
 Second, global Economic Sectors and Sub-Industries are identified and selected.
 Third, individual small to large cap equities are researched.